 PRTG users can choose email, SMS, SNMP trap, push notifications, and slack messaging messages, among others, to keep them notified.

 - Its users can utilize web-based or desktop PRTG apps

 - PRTG enables users to view network data with real-time maps

-- Provides in-depth reporting for its users with historic data reports
+- Provides in-depth reporting for its users with historical data reports

-- This software also enables users to multiple networks with remote probes
+- This software also allows users to access multiple networks with remote probes

-PRTGCheck your network speed and monitor your network traffic like a pro with PRTG software.
+PRTGCheck your network speed and monitor your traffic like a PRTG software pro.